 So here's the thing about these patterns: I tried to fix them.
 And the escalation is kind of wild.

 When I first noticed these patterns, I wrote rules.
-I added explicit "NEVER" prohibitions to my CLAUDE.md files.
-Across all my machines and projects, I now have 343 rule files containing 157 explicit prohibition lines.
+I added explicit "AVOID" prohibitions to my CLAUDE.md files.
+Across all my machines and projects, I now have 343 rule files containing 157 explicit "AVOID" lines.
 Five of those rules appear in three or more independent projects, because the same problems keep recurring regardless of context.

 The rules helped, but they didn't solve it.
 So I escalated to automated hooks: a PostToolUse script that fires on every Write and Edit, checking for known anti-patterns with regex.
 That caught some violations automatically.